billra/billra.com/docs/colorcube/readme.md

 simultaneously to every color visible on the faces.
-Geometrically, this visualizes points traveling along an **intensity ray**: a straight line originating from black at the hidden far corner of the 3D cube model and terminating at a specific coordinate on one of the outer faces.
+Geometrically, this visualizes points traveling along an **intensity ray**: a straight line originating from black at the hidden far corner of the 3D cube model and terminating at a coordinate on one of the outer faces.

 Because this ray is a straight line, the proportional ratio of Red to Green to Blue remains constant anywhere along it.
 To understand this math, consider a